 The critical Introduction by Dr Edward Denison re-examines the practice’s philosophy and contribution to the evolving welfare state during the second half of the twentieth century.
 The conclusion is a perceptive assessment of the future direction of the architectural profession and a statement of HLM’s continuing commitment to improving our society.
 The complex relationships described shed new light on previous architectural theories and, in doing so, this book adds to the knowledge of post-war British architecture.

 Foreword Sir George Young.
 Introduction Edward Denison.
 Prelude Tony Monk.
 1. Civic Tony Monk.
 2. Healthcare Leslie Welch.
-3. Residential Tony Monk.
+3. Residential and Mixed Use Tony Monk.
 4. Defence Christopher Liddle.
 5. Custodial Christopher Liddle.
 6. Education Caroline Buckingham.
-The Future Christopher Liddle.
-HLM Directors.
+The Next Generation and the Future Christopher Liddle.
+Current HLM Board 2017.
 Project Lists.
 Awards.
-Credits.
+Acknowledgements.
+Contributors.
 Index.
-Contributors.